holderlb/WSU-SAILON-DEMO/README.md

 python visual.py
 ```

-* You will be prompted for a password as the python script internally calls docker-compose.
+* You will be prompted for a password as the python script internally calls docker compose.
 * It can take up to 30 seconds for the window to appear.
 * It can take up to 30 seconds for the demo to shutdown properly!
 * You may see ~10 "run() Connection was closed, reconnecting...", this is normal.